LocPham263/Fashion_recommender/README.md

 # Fashion_recommender
 The Fashion_recommender (FR) system recommends similar items to the buyers based on the input item.

 The dataset used in this project is [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist), an extremely popular dataset to verify machine learning algorithms.
 The methodology proposed in this work includes hand-crafted features extraction based on traditional image processing algorithms, along with machine learning algorithms to classify the obtained features.
+The final results of the proposed method reach a promising accuracy of 81.3%, which is acceptable with hand-crafted feature extrator.
 The details regarding dataset, methodology, results/dicussion and conclusion are as follows:

 # Table of Contents
 1. [Usage](#para1)